TheOdinProject/curriculum/web_development_101/join_the_odin_community.md

-# Join the Odin Community
+# Join The Odin Community
 Working and collaborating with other people on a project, whether it be big or small, is an important part of becoming a web developer.
 Therefore at Odin we encourage you to participate in our online community chat where we can all grow together towards becoming web developers.

 ##Assignment: